dassencio/langcmp/README.md

 # Description

-`langcmp` is a language comparison tool (written in Python) which computes the Levenshtein distances between the words contained in an input file and outputs, for each considered input word, a list of words containing its "closest" words.
+`langcmp` is a language comparison tool (written in Python 3) which computes the Levenshtein distances between the words contained in an input file and outputs, for each considered input word, a list of words containing its "closest" words.
 If the contents of the input file represent the most commonly used words of a